ASYM0B/evaluation/bin/asymobTestExtended/README.md

 # ASYM0B
-This is a simple program to illustrate the usage of the ASYM0B metrics.
+This is a program to illustrate the usage of the ASYM0B metrics.

 #Requirements
 Models dependencies: